Crouching Tiger, Hidden Dragon: China of the imagination

 The story is set during the Qing dynasty (1644–1912), but it does not specify an exact time.
 Lee sought to present a "China of the imagination" rather than an accurate vision of Chinese history.
 At the same time, Lee also wanted to make a film that Western audiences would want to see.
 Thus, the film is shot for a balance between Eastern and Western aesthetics.
 There are some scenes showing uncommon artistry for the typical martial arts film such as an airborne battle among wispy bamboo plants.

 Production

 The film was adapted from the novel Crouching Tiger, Hidden Dragon by Wang Dulu, serialized between 1941 and 1942 in Qingdao Xinmin News.
 The novel is the fourth in a sequence of five.
 In the contract reached between Columbia Pictures and Ang Lee and Hsu Li-kong, they agreed to invest US$6 million in filming, but the stipulated recovery amount must be more than six times before the two parties will start to pay dividends.

 Casting

 Shu Qi was Ang Lee's first choice for the role of Jen, but she turned it down.

+Jet Li (李连杰) was Ang Lee's original choice to play the lead role of Li Mu Bai in Crouching Tiger, Hidden Dragon.
+However, Li declined the role in order to fulfill a personal commitment to his partner, Nina Li, who was pregnant at the time.
+He had promised to take time off from acting to care for her during the pregnancy.
+As a result, he turned down the opportunity despite the film's international potential.
+Li later stated that his decision was based on prioritizing family over career.
+The story of his personal sacrifice reportedly inspired elements of the 2001 film Kiss of the Dragon.